-The Greetland Academy Trust's income is obtained from the ESFA in line with the Funding Agreement of the Trust.
-As such, the Trust's exposure to financial risks is limited to cash flow and liquidity risks; at 31 August 2018 the Academy Trust had £160,977 owed to creditors (including accruals and deferred income), which was fully funded by the bank balance of £863,045 .
+The Greetland Academy Trust's income is obtained from the ESFA in line with the Funding Agreement of the Academy.
+As such, the Trust's exposure to financial risks is limited to cash flow and liquidity risks; at 31 August 2019 the Academy Trust had £310,236 owed to creditors (including accruals), which was fully funded by the bank balance of £1,427,326.

-The Greetland Academy Trust has a pension deficit of £771,000 relating to the LGPS defined benefit pension scheme, which is an increase from the deficit of £628,000 at 31st August 2017.
-This increase is largely due to the absorption of West Vale Primary School into the Trust, which brought a net liability of £295,000.
-The actuarial review took place during 2016 which increased employer contributions in April 2017 from 13.6% to 17.0%; in addition, there is an annual payment of £3,200 increasing by 3.25% in 2018 and 2019.
+The Greetland Academy Trust has a pension deficit of £2,906,000 relating to the LGPS defined benefit pension scheme, which is an increase from the deficit of £771,000 at 31st August 2018.
+This increase is largely due to the absorption of Raynville Primary School into the Trust, which brought a net liability of £704,000.
+The actuarial review took place during 2016 which increased employer contributions in April 2017 from 13.6% to 17.0%; in addition, there is an annual payment of £3,400 increasing by 3.25% in 2019.

 The Trust has a Risk Register that is reviewed regularly by the Trustees.
 The principal risks, other than the financial risks detailed above, come under the headings of: political; strategic/reputational; social; technological; legislative/regulatory; environmental; operational; managerial; legal; and physical.
 Due to the controls in place, there were no high risks to which the Trust was exposed for The Greetland Academy.
 Due to the poor Ofsted inspection at West Vale Primary School, prior to it joining the Trust, the Trustees have identified this as an area of focus.
-Consequently, there is a high risk associated with the poor Ofsted on the impact on the number on roll at the school and associated funding allocations.
+As can be seen on page 8 the academic performance has improved significantly since joining the Trust; however, there is a high risk associated with the poor Ofsted on the impact on the number on roll at the school and associated funding allocations.
+Raynville Primary School had previously been under the control of Leeds City Council.
+Due to differences in how the school was financially managed by the Council in comparison to how academies are funded, Trustees have identified as a high risk budget and cash flow risks, which in the short term were successfully managed by the Trust, but this remains a focus for future periods.

 A separate Risk Register has been established for the SCITT and TSA.
 The principal risk areas come under the same headings for the Trust (detailed above).
-There were several high risk areas identified: poor student recruitment; loss of facilities at Savile Park; uncertainty over other grants receivable and income generation.
-The Trustees have reviewed these risks and have put in place actions to manage them in order so that there is no detrimental effect to The Greetland Academy Trust; the SCITT recruitment for 2018-19 is strong, which enables the SCITT to remain financially viable.
+There were several high risk areas identified: change of government / policy approach; poor student recruitment; loss of facilities at Savile Park; uncertainty over other grants receivable and income generation.
+The Trustees have reviewed these risks and have put in place actions to manage them in order so that there is no detrimental effect to The Greetland Academy Trust; the SCITT recruitment for 2019-20 continues to remain strong, which enables the SCITT to remain financially viable.